anchore/anchore-engine/docs/content/docs/usage/cli_usage/repositories/_index.md

 `$ anchore-cli repo watch repo.example.com/myrepo`

+Note that [max image size]({{< ref "/docs/usage/cli_usage/images/_index.md#adding-an-image" >}}) applies to the repository watcher.
+Images that exceed the max configured size in the repo being watched will not be added and a message will be logged in the catalog service.

 ## Removing a Repository and All Images

 There may be a time when you wish to stop a repository analysis when the analysis is running (e.g., accidentally watching an image with a large number of tags).
 There are several steps in the process which are outlined below.
 We will use `docker.io/library/alpine` as an example.